jacobcantwell/kinesisvideo-raspberrypi/README.md

 ### Step 1: Create an IoT Thing Type and an IoT Thing

-Register your Raspberry Pi in the AWS IoT thing registry database by creating a thing type and a thing.
+Register your device in the AWS IoT thing registry database by creating a thing type and a thing.

 ```bash
 aws --profile iot-profile iot create-thing-type --thing-type-name kvs-camera > ./aws-iot/iot-thing-type.json